Munroe-Meyer-Institute-VR-Laboratory/pyWoodway/README.md

 Developer: Walker Arce<br>

 ### Motivation
-This Python library was written to facilitate closed-loop experimental protocol for motor related research.
+This Python library was written to facilitate closed-loop experimental protocol for biomechanics and motor-control related research.

 ### Installation
 Clone this repository, cd into the directory using either your virtual environment or your local environment, and run: